PeepalFarm/peepalfarm.github.io/markdown/HowtoDoDailies.md

 Open Dog Houses
 ----------
 * Walk to all dog houses in dog area and west side of house
+* Shake out all beds away from the house
 * Put all beds on top of houses to sun
 * If raining or expected rain, don't do it!